quinetime/academic-paper-boilerplate/README.md

 The file `bib-header.tex` fixes the formatting of the Works Cited section in PDFs.

 Because of this, a reference-section-title value in the YAML header cannot be used.
 Instead, *Works Cited* is given as a section header in the `bib-header.tex` file.
-Be aware of this when generating Word documents or other types.

 ### CREATING A BIB FILE